A wrap up of 10 years of my solo travels in Australia

 How I conquered the fear of travelling alone at night….

-Places on my travels Australia where I felt at home
+Places on my solo travels Australia where I felt at home

 I love Darwin.
 This is a place I felt at home straight away after my arrival.
 I love the relaxed atmosphere, the wide open view over the harbour, I love Darwin’s isolated beaches and phenomenal sunsets.
 On my first visit I remember walking into a Church on a Sunday morning and sitting with locals made me feel part of the community.